kyoheiu/emily_zola_theme/content/post/welcome_to_emily.md

 +++
-title = "Welcome to emily, a KISS zola theme" date = 2020-12-31
+title = "Welcome to emily, a KISS theme for Zola" date = 2020-12-31
 [taxonomies]
 categories = ["code"]